 For current publications, see Publications by Statistics Canada.

 You may also use the Canadian Research Index, which provides excellent keyword access, to find Statistics Canada publications.

 For pre-1980 statistics, see the Historical catalogue of Statistics Canada publications, 1918-1980 [print].

 Locating printed materials

-At the Bennett Library (SFU Burnaby), most Statistics Canada publications are located on the second floor, and are arranged by the five digit Statistics Canada number.
+At the Bennett Library (SFU Burnaby), most Statistics Canada publications are located on the sixth floor, and are arranged by the five digit Statistics Canada number.
 Census publications are filed by census year, then publication number (e.g., 1996 Census no. 92-350-PPB) at the end of the collection.